Bringing the Bible to Life Using Storytelling, Puppetry, and Drama

 The performances are meant to be done with minimal equipment.
 However, if you have storage space you may want to collect some things to have on hand for when the need arises.

-* a doll for stories with babies (or two dolls -- one "people-sized" for drama and one "puppet- sized" for puppetry)
+* example: a doll for stories with babies ("puppet- sized" for puppetry)

 The Nuts and Bolts of Bringing the Bible to Life in the Puppet "Workshop"